ankane/clockwork_web/README.md

 Be sure to secure the dashboard in production.

-To see the last run and disable jobs, hook up Redis.
+To see the last run and disable jobs, hook up Redis in an initializer.

 ```ruby
 ClockworkWeb.redis = Redis.new